 Cross-platform mobile development in Visual Studio

 You can build apps for Android, iOS, and Windows devices by using Visual Studio.
-As you design your app, use tools in Visual Studio to easily add connected services such as Office 365, Azure App Service, and Application Insights.
+As you design your app, use tools in Visual Studio to easily add connected services such as Microsoft 365, Azure App Service, and Application Insights.

 If you want to build a game or immersive graphical app, install Visual Studio tools for Unity and enjoy all of the powerful productivity features of Visual Studio with Unity, the popular cross-platform game/graphics engine and development environment for apps that run on iOS, Android, Windows, and other platforms.